IPVS-AS/pusion/docs/source/usage_and_examples.rst

 Evaluation
 ----------

-In addition to the previous example, we are able to evaluate both, the ensemble's and the combiner's classification performance using the evaluation methods provided by the framework.
+In addition to the previous example, we are able to evaluate both, the ensemble and the combiner classification performance using the evaluation methods provided by the framework.
 The critical point for achieving a reasonable comparison is obviously the usage of the same test dataset for the combiner as well as for the ensemble.